Teaching

 • Replication study of an empirical research paper

-Master thesis, Master thesis (30 CP)
+Master thesis (30 CP), Master thesis

 Your task is to replicate an empirical research paper with the data used in the original publication and add further robustness analyses, or to replicate the research paper using similar data, e.g. from another country.

-Guide for replication studies (opens in new tab)
+Guide for replication studies (PDF file) (opens in new tab)

 If you are interested please contact Darius Griebenow via or Michael Neugart via